 There is not much difference in the camping equipment; the tent shape is the same but the inner material is considerably lighter, the paraffin Primus is still there and life inside the tent has hardly changed.
 The big difference is outside in the dog camp.
 Rather than just feeding the dogs with a block of "Nutty" they are enjoying a much improved diet providing all the calories they need to maintain their optimum weight and it is being fed as a gruel with lots of water.
 There is a stove that melts snow efficiently even in adverse weather.
 The extra weight of fuel and the extra effort needed to provide wet food is easily justified by the improved performance of the dog team.
 Just imagine what a difference being able to travel at 8 mph all day instead of 4 mph would make to life in the field with dog teams.

-As I awake from this dream I am saddened by the realisation that now
+As I awake from this dream I am saddened by the

 this may have to remain a dream forever.
-Unless there is a real change
+Unless there is a

-of heart by the bureaucrats no one will ever travel with dogs in Antarctica
+of heart by the bureaucrats no one will ever travel with

 and be able to try out these ideas.
 How sad!

 Editor's note: After Rick Atkinson's two year tour of Antarctic duty in the late 70s, he moved to Alaska, becoming the first successful British competitor in the Iditarod, the Yukon Quest and the Coldfoot Classic.
 In 1986 he received the Leonard Seppala humanitarian treatment of dogs award.
 S.H.